 The Florida Egg Donation Agreement permits a woman to donate her eggs for reasonable compensation directly related to the egg donation according to Section 742.14 of the Florida Statutes.
 The statute also provides that the egg donor shall relinquish all maternal rights, obligations, and responsibilities to any child born from the donation.
 An experienced egg donation lawyer is essential in understanding the law.

-While we are fortunate in Florida to have a statute that relinquishes such rights and obligations, there are many more issues that must be outlined, such as intent, compensation, medical history and testing, and the responsibilities of the parties involved.
+While we are fortunate in Florida to have a statute that relinquishes such rights and obligations, there are many more issues that must be outlined, such as intent, compensation, medical history and testing, future contact, confidentiality, and the responsibilities of the parties involved.

 As an egg donation lawyer, Karen Persis drafts egg donation agreements, and also reviews such agreements on behalf of the donor.
 A commissioning couple or commissioning parent can use an agency, or pursue donation privately.
 A donor may be known or anonymous.
 When utilizing a known donor, it is very important to establish boundaries regarding future contact (if any) between the parties, and the donor and the future children born from the donation.